-Hannah Prince is a journalism student and an editor with the Media Innovation Center (MIC)
+Hannah Prince was a journalism student and an editor with the Media Innovation Center (MIC)

-For senior Hannah Metzger, the decision to switch majors happened gradually, then suddenly.
+For Hannah Metzger, the decision to switch majors happened gradually, then suddenly.

 “I cared more about the newspaper than any of my engineering classes,” she says.
 “I wanted to do something that seemed safe and practical, but I knew my heart was in journalism.”

-It turned out to be a good decision, as this spring, Metzger will graduate as the Department of Journalism’s William A. White Outstanding Senior.
+It turned out to be a good decision, as last spring, Metzger graduated as the Department of Journalism’s William A. White Outstanding Senior.

 Fellow CMCI student Hannah Prince connected with Metzger to learn more about her time with the CU Independent and her plans for the future.